Harvest Cheddar Soup

 - ½ teaspoon salt, optional

-- Place broth, wine, onion, celery, apples, potatoes, thyme, nutmeg, pepper, and salt into the Vitamix container in the order listed and secure the lid.
+- Place chicken stock, wine, onion, celery, apples, potatoes, and seasonings into the Vitamix container in the order listed and secure lid.

 - Drop in cheese through the lid plug opening.
-Blend an additional 10 seconds.
+Blend for an additional 15 seconds.

 - Garnish with sour cream and diced apples.